withastro/starlight/docs/src/content/docs/reference/frontmatter.md

 **type:** `boolean`
 **default:** `true`

-When set to false, prevents this page from being included in the [Pagefind](https://pagefind.app/) search index.
+Set whether this page should be included in the [Pagefind](https://pagefind.app/) search index.
+Set to `false` to exclude a page from search results:

 ```md
 ---